jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q10: How would you find the products that have never been ordered?
+<b> Q10: How would you find the products that have never been ordered?</b>

 <details>
   <summary>A10:</summary>